What is the Fed: History

-The origins of central banking in the United States began with the ratification of the Constitution in 1789.
+Central banking in the United States began with the ratification of our Constitution in 1789.
 Secretary of the Treasury Alexander Hamilton developed a plan for a federal banking system to solve the nation’s credit problems after the War of Independence.
 This was controversial.
-Hamilton’s plan, backed by commercial and financial interests centered in the northeastern states, called for the creation of a federal bank to provide credit to government and businesses, and to establish a national currency.
-The federal bank would act as the government’s fiscal agent and provide a safe place to store government funds.
+Hamilton’s plan, backed by business and financial leaders from the northeastern states, called for the creation of a federal bank to provide credit to government and businesses.
+The new federal bank would also establish a national currency, replacing the notes issued by the colonies.
+In addition, the federal bank would carry out all financial matters for the U.S. government and provide a safe place to store government funds.

 Secretary of State Thomas Jefferson led the opposition to Hamilton’s plan.
-Jefferson represented the country’s agrarian interests, which looked with suspicion at a central government bank and generally favored state over federal powers.
-He argued that the Constitution did not expressly authorize the federal government to charter a national bank or issue paper currency.
+Jefferson represented the country’s farming interests, which looked with suspicion at a central government bank and generally favored states’ rights over federal powers.
+He argued that the Constitution did not authorize the federal government to charter a national bank or issue paper currency.

 Hamilton, supported by the Federalist Party, won the debate.
 The First Bank of the United States was chartered in 1791.
-A bill to re-charter the bank failed in 1811.
-Without a centralized banking and credit structure, state banks filled the vacuum, issuing a multitude of paper currencies of questionable value.
-Congress attempted to solve the country’s financial problems by chartering the Second Bank of the United States in 1816.
-This second bank lasted until President Andrew Jackson declared it unconstitutional and vetoed its re-charter in 1836.
+Twenty years later, a bill to re-charter the bank failed.
+Without a centralized banking and credit structure, state banks took on the same role as the original colonies and began issuing their own paper currencies, often of questionable value.
+In 1816, Congress attempted to solve the country’s financial problems by chartering the Second Bank of the United States.
+This second bank lasted until 1836, when President Andrew Jackson declared it unconstitutional and vetoed its re-charter.

 Free Banking Era

 A period known as the Free Banking Era followed the demise of the Second Bank of the United States.
-Over the next quarter century, U.S. banking was a hodgepodge of state-chartered banks not subject to federal regulation.
-By 1860, nearly 8,000 state banks operated, each issuing its own paper notes.
-Some of the more marginal institutions were known as “wildcat banks” supposedly because they maintained offices in remote areas (“where the wildcats are”) in order to make it difficult for customers to redeem their notes for precious metals.
+Over the next 25 years, U.S. banking was a hodgepodge of state-chartered banks operating without any federal regulation.
+By 1860, there were nearly 8,000 state banks, each issuing its own paper notes.
+Some of the more questionable banks were known as “wildcat banks,” supposedly because they maintained offices in remote areas (“where the wildcats are”).
+This made it difficult for customers to exchange their notes for gold or silver.

 The need for reliable financing during the Civil War prompted the passage of the National Banking Act in 1863.
-The legislation created a uniform national currency and permitted only nationally chartered banks to issue bank notes, but did not create a strong central banking structure.
+The legislation created a uniform national currency and permitted only nationally chartered banks to issue bank notes.
+The legislation cleared up the problem of thousands of different bank notes circulating in the U.S. at the time, but did not create a strong central banking structure.

 Evolution of the Federal Reserve System

-American Currency Exhibit.
-Federal Reserve Bank of San Francisco.
-2010
+American Currency Exhibit, Federal Reserve Bank of San Francisco.

 Any questions?
 Contact us.